luke975/thelukewebINVERTED/readme.txt

-Hello there and I see you have downloaded this.
-As of right now, I cant upload any files because for thelukeweb INVERTED all of  those files are modified becuase I am changing them for thelukeweb INVERTED v1.1
+Hello there, since you're reading this I want you to knoe that since thelukeweb beta 2.0 is out, I will be working on thelukewebINVERTED 3.0 so yeah.

-The next time you will see other files is after thelukeweb iNvErTeD v1.1 comes out and I will put those files up.
+All of thelukewebINVERTED releases are based off of the newest release of thelukeweb (at that time).
+It will also say in the readme downloaded WITH thelukewebINVERTED's releases which thelukeweb version it is based off of.
-Also I have folders which contain archives for all of the released versions of thelukeweb & thelukeweb iNvErTeD on Github qhich are archived, so later on I will release them to the public.
+If there is anything you want me to add, just tweet me! @GamingboiLuke on twitter.